 The Student Health Insurance Plan is an annual policy; therefore, partial coverage is not an option.
 If a student uses the policy during the fall semester (that is, if the student or a doctor, lab, or other service provided submits a claim on behalf of the student to Aetna Student Health), the student is required to pay the full annual premium and will be billed at spring registration if still enrolled and eligible.
 Students entitled to waive the insurance who miss the fall waiver deadline but never use the policy can waive the second premium payment, billed when they register for the spring semester, by submitting the Online Waiver Form before the spring waiver deadline.
 If a student submits a spring online waiver form after the plan has been used in the fall, the spring insurance fee will be added back to the student's account for the spring semester and the student will be required to remain enrolled in the plan for the remainder of the policy year.

-Go to www.aetnastudenthealth.com and use the Aetna DocFind tool to locate a doctor, hospital, or pharmacy.
+Go to the Aetna DocFind tool to locate a doctor, hospital, or pharmacy.

-If you are graduating in December, you will be still be covered until January 15.
-(Your coverage for the fall semester begins at 12:01 a.m. on August 20, 2014, and continues until 12:01 a.m. on January 15, 2015.)
-Since you will not be registering for the spring semester, you will not be covered by Student Health Insurance after January 15.
-If you are graduating in May, your coverage will continue until 12:01 a.m. on August 20, 2015, provided that you are a registered student in the spring semester.
+If you are graduating in December, you will still be covered by the Student Health Insurance Plan and can use Student Health Services until January 14.
+(Your coverage for the fall semester begins on August 20, 2016, and continues until January 14, 2017.)
+Since you will not be registering for the spring semester, you will not be covered by Student Health Insurance after January 14.
+If you are graduating in May, your health insurance coverage and access to Student Health Services will continue until August 19, 2017, provided that you are a registered student in the spring semester.

 Make sure your medication is covered by the plan.
 Then, just present your Aetna insurance ID card to the pharmacy.
 If you are enrolled but don't have your ID card, you can fill your prescription at an Aetna Preferred pharmacy by having the pharmacist contact Aetna Pharmacy Management at 800.238.6279 to verify your coverage.
 If you are not yet in Aetna's system, you must pay for the prescription and submit the receipt and prescription stub with a completed Aetna Pharmacy Drug Claim Form for reimbursement directly by Aetna.
 To download an Aetna prescription claim form, go to www.aetnastudenthealth.com.
 Note: Students are updated in Aetna's system approximately two to four weeks after registering for classes.